Get Tech Tips

 We recommend using one of the three main techniques for cleaning a drain.
 These are using a shop vac, compressed air or nitrogen, and water.

 We have already talked a little bit about wet/dry vacs.
 They are versatile and portable tools, but they have their limitations.
 We have already said that they’re difficult to fit into small spaces, but they are also on the weak side.
-Their suction power is limited to 14.7 pounds of force per square inch by physics (and you obviously get a lot less than that)
+Their suction power is limited to 14.7 pounds of force per square inch by physics (and you obviously get a lot less than that).

-Compressed air or nitrogen is a bit stronger than a shop vac, but you have to be more careful with it, especially in communal systems.
+Compressed air or nitrogen is a bit stronger than a shop vac, but you must be more careful with it, especially in communal systems.
 You can cause leakages in nearby drains if your compressed air messes up the piping.
 That is especially problematic if the drain system runs through a wall.
 If you want to use compressed air, it would be best to be mindful of your blowing power and the drain system’s structural integrity.
-Cap vents properly and make sure fittings are glued before you blow compressed air into a drain that leads to a common drain.
+Cap vents properly, and make sure fittings are glued before you blow compressed air into a drain that leads to a common drain.